mrshmllow/wire/doc/guide/caveats/root.md

     Every time wire runs a remote command, sudo will require a password.
 This is because every `ssh` session is a new shell.

-You must have `dpeloyment.target.user` set to a user that can run sudo without a password or authentication, most commonly root.
+You must have `deployment.target.user` set to a user that can run sudo without a password or authentication, most commonly root.

 This limitation means you can apply `push` and `build` while `deployment.target.user != "root"`,